runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 }
 ```

-WPF is integrated the INotifyDataErrorInfo interface.
+WPF is integrated INotifyDataErrorInfo interface.
 See below.

 ![WPF Validation](images/wpf-validation.png)

 ### Handling validation errors

-Other platform can't display the error message from the INofityDataErrorInfo interface.
+Another platform can't display error messages from the INofityDataErrorInfo interface.
-The ReactiveProperty class have some properties for handling validation errors.
+ReactiveProperty class have some properties for handling validation errors.

 A first property is `ObserveErrorChanged`.
 This type is `IObservable<IEnumerable>`.
 You can convert to an error message from IEnumerable.
 See below.